bdulac/bdulac.github.io/about.md

 (Swing + Web).
 </p>
 <p>
 In the everyday, I largely use online documentations, blogs, forum posts.
-Until now, I did not contributed anything.
+After many years without contributing anything, perhaps is it time to share some elements.
 </p>
 <p>
 In this blog I will try to sum up the useful subjects I crossed.
 Informations are organized in two categories:
 </p>
 <ul>
 	<li>Blog posts</li>
-	<li>Pure technical notes grouped in pages by subject</li>
+	<li>Individual pages</li>
 </ul>
-<p>The technical notes don't try to be a documentation, only individual elements noted when crossed.</p>
+<p>The pages are technical notes grouped by subject.
+Each individual page don't try to be a documentation, only elements noted when crossed.</p>
 <p>
 The blog is rendered by <a href="http://jekyllrb.com/">Jekyll</a> with a template derived from the <a href="http://camporez.com">Thinny theme</a>.
 </p>